isychev93/Xamarin.Forms-Drag-and-drop-ListView/README.md

 ```
 ## How to use in code (two easy steps)

-### ListView.ItemsSourc must implement MovableListView.IObservableCollectionEx
+### Use MovableListView.IObservableCollectionEx
 *ListView.ItemsSource* collection must implement *MovableListView.IObservableCollectionEx*.
-You can use MovableListView.ObservableCollectionEx which provides all necessary methods and inherited from *ObservableCollection*.
+You can use *MovableListView.ObservableCollectionEx* which provides all necessary methods and inherited from *ObservableCollection*.

 ### Use MovableViewCell
-Fore using instead standart ViewCell (as DataTemplate) use MovableViewCell.
+ Use MovableViewCell instead standart ViewCell.

 *For example:*
 ```xaml